-Hypophysitis, adrenal insufficiency, and thyroid disorders can occur with OPDIVO treatment.
-Monitor patients for signs and symptoms of hypophysitis, signs and symptoms of adrenal insufficiency during and after treatment, and thyroid function prior to and periodically during treatment.
+Hypophysitis, adrenal insufficiency, thyroid disorders, and type 1 diabetes mellitus can occur with OPDIVO treatment.
+Monitor patients for signs and symptoms of hypophysitis, signs and symptoms of adrenal insufficiency during and after treatment, thyroid function prior to and periodically during treatment, and hyperglycemia.
 Administer corticosteroids for Grade 2 or greater hypophysitis.
 Withhold for Grade 2 or 3 and permanently discontinue for Grade 4 hypophysitis.
 Administer corticosteroids for Grade 3 or 4 adrenal insufficiency.
 Withhold for Grade 2 and permanently discontinue for Grade 3 or 4 adrenal insufficiency.
-Administer hormone replacement therapy for hypothyroidism.
+Administer hormone-replacement therapy for hypothyroidism.
 Initiate medical management for control of hyperthyroidism.
+Administer insulin for type 1 diabetes.
+Withhold OPDIVO for Grade 3 and permanently discontinue for Grade 4 hyperglycemia.